Skip to Content

 How To Protect Peppers In Cold Weather

 Sometimes, the weather just doesn’t cooperate.
-Here in New England, we have seen full on frosts happen in June!
+Here in Southern New England, we have seen full on frosts happen as late as June!
 When your pepper plants are already outside and you are expecting cold weather, here is what you can do.

 In cold weather, protect pepper plants by covering with garden fabric or plastic bags.
 This will insulate the plant during the cold, protecting from damage.
-You can also place mulch around the plant’s stem to help protect the root system.
+You can also place a thick layer of mulch around the plants to help insulate the roots.

 Read Next: